 Visiting Munich?
 Be sure to check out Marienplatz, Munich's medieval historic center.
 Here's a complete guide to exploring Munich's Marienplatz, things to see, and lots of tips. #Munich #Germany

-Henry III, Duke of Saxony and Bavaria, founded the city of Munich in 1157.
+Henry III, Duke of Saxony and Bavaria, founded Munich in 1157.
 Marienplatz, which was the meeting point of many important streets, has functioned as the city’s main square ever since.

 Initially, the square was just called Markth (market) or Schranneplatz (grain market).
 It got its current name after a Marian Column was erected here to mark the end of Swedish occupation in 1638.

-A good bit of Marienplatz was destroyed during World War II.
+A good part of Marienplatz was destroyed during World War II.
 Many medieval buildings were reduced to shambles.
-Some of them were rebuilt, others were lost forever.
+Some were rebuilt, and others were lost forever.
 A few medieval buildings that you can still see today are the Munich Cathedral, Peterskirche, and Old Town Hall.

-Today, this old but vibrant public square is one of the best places to visit in Munich and definitely, a must-have on every German itinerary.
+Today, this old but vibrant public square is one of the best places to visit in Munich and definitely a must-have on every German itinerary through Bavaria.

 Best things to do in Marienplatz Munich